 - a) There shall be nine (9) elected members.
-These shall be four (4) executive office holders, a Chair, Deputy Chair, Secretary, Treasurer and five (5) general members. - b) Members of the Board shall be elected to their position by the current financial members of the Association. - c) The term of office shall be three (3) years.
-Members can be re-elected for a further term of office - d) Each year a minimum of three (3) Members of the Board shall be elected.
-If an existing Board member is re-elected, the term of the member will be reset to three (3) years from the date of re-election. - e) A Board member shall not hold more than one (1) executive office position (Chair, Deputy Chair, Secretary or Treasurer) at the same time. - f) All executive office holders must stand for re-election for their office position annually at the Annual General Meeting, with a maximum six (6) years of consecutive term of office in any one position.
+These shall be four (4) executive office holders, a Chairperson, Deputy Chairperson, Secretary, Treasurer and five (5) general members. - b) Subject to Rule 9.6, Members of the Board shall be elected to their position by the current financial members of the Association in general meeting. - c) Subject to Rule 9.9e, the term of office shall be up to three (3) years. - d) Each year a minimum of three (3) vacancies on the Board shall be declared and filled.
+If an existing Board member is re-elected, the term of the member will be reset from the date of re-election. - e) A Board member shall not hold more than one (1) executive office position (Chairperson, Deputy Chairperson, Secretary or Treasurer) at the same time. - f) All executive office holders must stand for re-election for their office position annually at the Annual General Meeting, with a maximum six (6) consecutive years in office in any one position permitted.